Pricing

 1. Managing the website

-Assessing your chosen ERP
+Assessing the chosen ERP

-_“It’s not about making the right choice.
-It’s about making a choice, and making it right.” _
+“It’s not about making the right choice.
+It’s about making a choice, and making it right.”

 - J.R.
 Rim (Author, Blogger)

-1. Does it support integration with any essential services you use?
-If not, is customization an option?
-Take stock of what services are essential to your business’ functioning, and if it can interact with your ERP.
-This way, you’ll be reducing clutter and redundancy in the work processes.
+1. Does it support integration with any essential services?
+If not, is customisation an option?
+Take stock of what services are essential to the business’s functioning, and if it can be integrated within the chosen ERP.
+This way, clutter and redundancy will be eliminated from the work processes.
+For example, Spindl sells on Amazon Marketplace, so it's important to tell them that their ERP system can integrate with Amazon's MWS (Marketplace Web Service).

+For example.
 Spindl sells on the Amazon Marketplace, so it’s important to them that their ERP system can integrate with Amazon’s MWS (Marketplace Web Service).

 With an ERP assisting your business management, you start spending a significantly less amount of time slogging away.
 You’re eliminating factors like manual maintenance, data duplication, communication difficulties, and a lot more when using it.
 When you’re not spending time updating every single spreadsheet, you can invest it in growing your company.